 The quality of learning and teaching is reflected in the University's standing in league tables especially through the National Student Survey (NSS).
 Summaries of outcomes may be found under HE League Tables on our University's website.
-The improvements in NSS ratings have contributed strongly to the University being one of fifteen UK universities to appear in the top twenty of all four major UK league tables compiled by UK national newspapers, and this is direct recognition by beneficiaries of the value delivered to them by their education.
+Good NSS ratings have contributed strongly towards the University maintaining its strong top 20 ranking across the major league tables compiled by UK national newspapers.
+This is direct recognition by beneficiaries of the value delivered to them by their education.
 We regularly receive accolades for the quality and impact of our education work.
-A prestigious National Teaching Fellowship has been awarded this year to Cath Holmström (Social Work and Social Care) for individual excellence in teaching in higher education.
+The University was shortlisted for the 'University of the Year' in the Times Higher Education Awards.